 In RC, bladder fixation must be carried out as soon as possible.
 The pathologist must open the specimen from the urethra to the bladder dome and fix the specimen.
 In a female cystectomy specimen, the length of the urethral segment removed en bloc with the specimen should be checked, preferably by the urological surgeon .

-Specimen handling should follow the general rules as published by a collaborative group of pathologists and urologists [60,61].
-It must be stressed that it may be very difficult to confirm the presence of a neoplastic lesion using gross examination of the cystectomy specimen after TUR or chemotherapy, so the entire retracted or ulcerated area should be included.
+Specimen handling should follow the general rules as published by a collaborative group of pathologists and urologists [61,62].
+It must be stressed that it may be very difficult to confirm the presence of a neoplastic lesion using gross examination of the cystectomy specimen after TUR or chemotherapy, so the entire retracted or ulcerated area should be included and inked before fixation.

 It is compulsory to study the urethra, the ureters, the prostate in men and the radial margins .
 In urethra-sparing cystectomy; the level of urethral dissection, completeness of the prostate, specifically at the apex (in men), and the inclusion of the entire bladder neck and amount of adjacent urethra, uterus and vaginal vault (in women) have to be documented by the pathologist.

-All lymph node (LN) specimens should be provided in their totality, in clearly labelled containers.
+All lymph node (LN) specimens should be provided in their totality, in clearly labelled containers to allow for pTNM staging.
 In case of doubt or adipose differentiation of the LNs, the entire specimen is to be included.
-Lymph nodes should be counted and measured on slides; capsular extension and percentage of LN invasion should be reported as well as vascular embols [63,64].
+Lymph nodes should be counted and measured on slides; capsular extension and percentage of LN invasion should be reported as well as vascular embols [64,65].
 In case of metastatic spread in the perivesical fat without real LN structures (capsule, subcapsular sinus), this localisation should nevertheless be considered as N+.
 Potentially positive soft tissue margins should be inked by the pathologist for evaluation .
 In rare cases, fresh frozen sections may be helpful to determine treatment strategy .

 3.3.2.
 Pathology of muscle-invasive bladder cancer

 All MIBC cases are high-grade UCs.
 For this reason, no prognostic information can be provided by grading MIBC .
-However, identification of morphological subtypes is important for prognostic reasons and treatment decisions [68-70].
+Identification of morphological subtypes is important for prognostic reasons and treatment decisions [69-71].

-- urothelial carcinoma (more than 90% of all cases);
+- urothelial carcinoma (more than 90% of cases);

-- urothelial carcinomas with partial squamous and/or glandular or trophoblastic divergent differentiation;
+- urothelial carcinomas with partial squamous and/or glandular or divergent differentiation;

 - micropapillary UC;